Killing of Evelyn Wilkinson-Lund: Background

 Evelyn Wilkinson-Lund was the mother of three children.
-She was widowed from her first husband in 1991.
+In 1991 she was widowed from her husband of 22 years, a district manager for an insurance company.
 She met Robert Lund in Darwen, Lancashire the same year.
-He was an employee at Stockport Council.
-He was a trained tree surgeon.
+He was a trained tree surgeon working for the Stockport Metropolitan Borough Council.
 The couple, who were from Lancashire, emigrated to France.
 In 1997, they settled on a farm in Rayssac (at a place called La Veaute) in the Tarn department.
 They lived in a 400-year-old farmhouse known as Journey's End.
 The marriage reportedly faced difficulties following the move to France with Evelyn turning to alcohol.
 It was alleged during the trial that the relationship was violent.
 It was said that she had felt isolated being apart from her children from her first marriage and not being among English speakers in the rural French countryside.
 On 29 December 1999, Evelyn Wilkinson-Lund disappeared along with her vehicle while returning from friends living in Réalmont.
 She had driven from the home of Marianne Ramsey and was not seen again.
 On 1 January 2000, her husband alerted the police of her disappearance.